 E-bikes are bikes with electric motors that assist riders as they pedal up to speeds of 25km/h.
-Known as pedelecs or EPACs, they have a continuous rated power output of 250 watts and can roughly double the amount of power vour leas put out.
+Known as Pedelecs, they have a maximum power output of 250 watts and can roughly double the amount of power vour leas put out.
 They typically cover 80-100km on each good-quality battery charge, and the level of assistance can be dialled up and down as the rider desires.